-The number of organizations requiring global networking services continues to grow, due to globalization and cloud services, which are often hosted in different markets from the point of consumption.
-Organizations' appetite for more bandwidth shows no signs of diminishing, with video and big data, coupled with IT centralization, as the primary drivers.
-Reliability and performance control are growing in importance as business processes become ever more IT-dependent; in addition, IT architectures (such as thin client computing) place ever greater reliance on the network.
+The number of organizations requiring global networking services continues to grow, due to globalization and the growing adoption of cloud services, which are often hosted in different markets from the point of consumption.
+Organizations' appetite for more bandwidth shows no signs of diminishing, with video machine-to-machine communications and big data, coupled with IT centralization, as the primary drivers.
+Reliability and performance control are growing in importance as business processes become ever more IT-dependent; in addition, IT architectures (such as thin-client computing) place ever greater reliance on the network.

-This demand is being met not only by the growing number of global providers featured in this Magic Quadrant, but also via the option of using multiple regional operators as an alternative to a single global provider.
-This intense competition tends to drive down unit prices for global networking services.
-However, in a market where there are no meaningful price lists, enterprises will only obtain the best prices via strong negotiation and competitive procurement.
+This demand is being met not only by the global providers featured in this Magic Quadrant, but also via the option of using multiple regional operators as an alternative to a single global provider.
+This intense competition is driving down unit prices for global networking services.
+However, in a market where there are no meaningful price lists, enterprises will obtain the best prices only via competitive procurement and strong negotiation.

 Ability to Execute